kafuikumah/alx-low_level_programming/README.md

-This directory contains tasks regarding the Functions and Nested Lopps project
+This directory contains all my low level programming projects with regard to the ALX software engineering programme